pycon-mentored-sprints/organisational/forms/project-signup.md

 # Mentored Sprint at PyCon US: Project Sign Up

-Please fill in this form if you manage an open source project, and can commit to provide four hours of mentorship to a diverse group of contributors during the sprint.
+Please fill in this form if you manage an open source project, and can commit to providing two or four hours of mentorship to a diverse group of contributors during the sprint.

 If there are multiple mentors of the same project, only one sign up form is needed.